-The pandemic and the measures taken to tackle COVID-19 continue to affect economies and real estate markets globally.
-Nevertheless, as at the valuation date some property markets have started to function again, with transaction volumes and other relevant evidence at levels where an adequate quantum of market evidence exists upon which to base opinions of value.
+Nevertheless, as at the valuation date there are still transactions proceeding at renegotiated levels, providing an indication on how far the market has corrected, which provides an adequate quantum of market evidence upon which to base opinions of value.
 Accordingly, and for the avoidance of doubt, our valuation is not reported as being subject to 'material valuation uncertainty' as defined by VPS 3 and VPGA 10 of the RICS Valuation - Global Standards.

-For the avoidance of doubt this explanatory note has been included to ensure transparency and to provide further insight as to the market context under which the valuation opinion was prepared.
-In recognition of the potential for market conditions to move rapidly in response to changes in the control or future spread of COVID-19 we highlight the importance of the valuation date.
+This explanatory note has been included to ensure transparency and to provide further insight as to the market context under which the valuation opinion was prepared.
+In recognition of the potential for market conditions to move rapidly in response to changes in the economy we highlight the importance of the valuation date.